In this document

 When implementing an audio accessory such as a headset, headphone amplifier, microphone, DAC/ADC, or dock, consider how the accessory connects to Android devices.
 The following sections describe wired 3.5 mm headset connections, Universal Serial Bus (USB) connections, and Bluetooth connections for streaming music or other audio content.

 Audio over 3.5 mm headset connector

 Many Android devices include a 3.5 mm (“mini”) headset connector.
-In addition to traditional stereo output and mono input features, the Wired audio headset specification defines standard impedances and functions that enable interoperability between a range of Android devices and headsets.
+In addition to traditional stereo output and mono input features, the 3.5 mm headset specification defines standard impedances and functions that enable interoperability between a range of Android devices and headsets.

 Audio over USB